-Jet skis must not approach within 300 metres of seal breeding colonies.
+Jet skis must not approach within 200 metres of any seal breeding colony.

 Southern right whales give birth to young in sheltered bays along the south-west coast of Victoria each year, with Logan's Beach at Warrnambool being a favoured area for many years.

 Several female whales make an annual trip to the site to nurse and prepare their young for the long journey back to Southern Antarctic waters.

 To prevent disturbing mothers and their calves, boating activity is not permitted within the Logan's Beach boating exclusion zone from 1 June to 31 October each year.